King Diamond (band): The Eye to House of God (1990–2000)

-In June 1990, King Diamond began recording fifth studio album The Eye at Sweet Silence Studios in Copenhagen, Denmark.
+In June 1990, King Diamond began recording its fifth studio album The Eye at Sweet Silence Studios in Copenhagen, Denmark.
 It was released on 30 October 1990.
 The drums on the album were performed by drummer Snowy Shaw using drum pads.
 It debuted at number 179 on the Billboard 200.
 However, the band did not tour in support of the album due to the lack of label support.
 Following The Eye, Hal Patino and Pete Blakk were replaced by Sharlee D'Angelo and Mike Wead respectively.
-However this line-up ended-up not recording any material, as vocalist King Diamond reunited with Mercyful Fate in 1992 (King Diamond would balance recording and touring with both Mercyful Fate and his eponymous band throughout the 1990s).
+However this here line-up ended up not recording any material, as vocalist King Diamond reunited with Mercyful Fate in 1992 (he would balance recording and touring with both Mercyful Fate and his eponymous band throughout the 1990s).

 After recording and touring with Mercyful Fate, King Diamond reformed his eponymous band in 1994.
 With the line-up of King Diamond, Andy La Rocque, as well as guitarist Herb Simonsen, bassist Chris Estes and drummer Darrin Anthony from the Texas band Mindstorm, the band spent September through October 1994, recording their next album.
 Released on 6 June 1995, The Spider's Lullabye was the band's first album on Metal Blade Records, as well as their first studio release since Fatal Portrait to not be a concept album.
 The album went on to peak at number 31 on the Finnish album charts.
 In March 1996, King Diamond began recording their seventh studio album at the Dallas Sound Lab.
-Released on 1 October 1996, The Graveyard saw King Diamond returning to writing concept albums.
+Released on 1 October 1996, The Graveyard saw King Diamond return to writing concept albums.
 The album also charted at number 23 in Finland.
-After the album's release, drummer Darrin Anthony was forced to leave the band due to a car accident and was subsequently replaced by Chastain drummer John Luke Hebert.
+After the album's release, drummer Darrin Anthony was forced to leave the band due to a car accident and was subsequently replaced by former Chastain drummer John Luke Hebert.

 On 24 February 1998, King Diamond released the album Voodoo, which charted at number 27 on the Finnish album chart and at number 55 on the Swedish album chart.
 After the album's release, guitarist Herb Simonsen was replaced by Glen Drover.
 When Mercyful Fate was put on hold in 1999, King Diamond began recording the album House of God at the Nomad Recording Studio in Carrollton, Texas, with their new bassist Paul David Harbour, who had replaced Chris Estes.
 Released on 20 June 2000, the album peaked at number 60 in Sweden.
 After the album's release, guitarist Glen Drover, drummer John Luke Hebert and bassist Paul David Harbour were replaced by Mike Wead, Matt Thompson and Hal Patino respectively.